prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

 .. function:: ST_Area(Geometry) -> double

-    Returns the area of a polygon using Euclidean measurement on a 2-dimensional plane (based on spatial ref) in projected units.
+    Returns the area of a polygon using Euclidean measurement on a two dimensional plane (based on spatial ref) in projected units.

 .. function:: ST_Centroid(Geometry) -> Geometry